freiheit-com/kuberpult/README.md

   - `"jsonPointers"`: is a list of strings that is used to configure which fields should be ignored when comparing differences (Example: `- /spec/replicas` would ignore differences in `spec.replicas` which is useful when we don't want to sync fields that change overtime but don't need a sync)
   - `"jqPathExpressions"`: is a list of strings that can be used to ignore elements of a list by identifying list items based of item content (Example: `- .spec.template.spec.initContainers[] | select(.name == "injected-init-container")`) ([JQ Docs](https://stedolan.github.io/jq/manual/#path(path_expression)))
   - `"managedFieldsManagers"`: is a list of string which can be used to ignore fields owned by specific managers defined in your live resources (Example: `- kube-controller-manager`)

+- `"applicationAnnotations"`: Map of annotations to add to the resources

+- `"syncOptions"`: A list of strings that allows users to customize some aspects of how it syncs the desired state in the target cluster ([Sync Options ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/))

 ##### Environment Group: